marknovanta/backtester/README.md

 # backtester
-A simple script that takes historical data and backtest a trading strategy with the 10 months MA
+A simple script that retrieves historical data, backtests a trading strategy based on the 10 months MA and watches for new entries.
+It further displays financial info relevant to all the stocks in the watchlist